ozPop/rails-assessment/plans/relationships_outline.md

 class User
   has_many :transactions
   has_many :purchases, class_name: "Transaction", foreign_key: :buyer_id
-  belongs_to :current_cart, class_name: 'Cart'
+  belongs_to :current_cart, class_name: 'Cart', optional: true # ??

   # as artist
   has_many :products, foreign_key: :artist_id
   has_many :sales, class_name: "Transaction", foreign_key: :artist_id # ????

-  has_many :customers, through: :transactions, class_name: 'User' # ????
+  has_many :buyers, through: :transactions, source: 'User' # ????

   # EXTRAS
   # has_one :store # We don't actually need this inside of this model.